NHS mental health services in ‘desperate’ situation

 NHS mental health services are facing a “desperate” situation as all hospitals across the country are dangerously full and leaked data shows hundreds of patients waiting over 12 hours in A&E, The Independent can reveal.

-The news comes as the spread of Omicron risks outbreaks in mental health hospitals, with a large hospital in London forward to close its doors to news admissions on three wards.
+The news comes as the spread of Omicron risks outbreaks in mental health hospitals, with a large hospital in London forced to close its doors to new admissions on three wards.

-In response to the growing bed pressures in the capital over the last month the NHS has been forced to commission 40 beds from private sector hospitals run by The Priory Group, The Independent understands.
+In response to the growing bed pressures in the capital over the past month the NHS has commissioned 40 beds from private sector hospitals run by The Priory Group, The Independent understands.

-NHS data, seen by The Independent, has revealed almost all mental health hospitals in London have been at “black alert” levels of bed availability during October and November, meaning their beds were nearly 100 per cent full.
+NHS data, seen by The Independent, has revealed that almost all mental health hospitals in London have been at “black alert” levels of bed availability during October and November, meaning their beds were nearly 100 per cent full.

 A senior national source has warned the situation is similar across the country, with nearly all mental health trusts 94 per cent full and services at their most stressed ever.

-The Independent can also reveal thousands of mental health patients across the capital attended A&E in crisis each week from September to November, with 50 patients a week waiting over 12 hours for a bed, compared to 35 during the same period last year.
+The Independent can also reveal that thousands of mental health patients across the capital attended A&E in crisis each week from September to November, with 50 patients a week waiting more than 12 hours for a bed, compared with 35 during the same period last year.

 Sources have said the true length of A&E waits are often hidden, with many waits sometimes days.
 One senior director said they had a patient wait 60 hours for a bed earlier this month, while another senior clinician reported an 18-hour wait.

-The findings come after NHS leaders last week warned that 1.4 million people have been left waiting for mental health care across England in the wake of the pandemic.
+The findings come after NHS leaders last week warned that 1.4 million people have been left waiting for mental health care across England during the pandemic.

-Leaders admitted 12-hour waits for these patients have worsened, while referrals to mental health crisis services have increased by 75 per cent since the pandemic.
+Leaders admitted that 12-hour waits for these patients have worsened, while referrals to mental health crisis services have increased by 75 per cent since Spring 2020.

-One senior nurse working in South London said: “I’ve not known this level of pressure.
-I think staffing is the main concern, we’re not able to get staff to cover posts.
+One senior nurse working in south London said: “I’ve not known this level of pressure.
+I think staffing is the main concern; we’re not able to get staff to cover posts.
 I’ve only got two nurses and I should have six or seven.
-We are in a bit of a crisis now, to say the least, we’re in this situation where people are being told to go to A&E, and they’re waiting for days, sometimes.
+We are in a bit of a crisis now, to say the least.
+We’re in this situation where people are being told to go to A&E, and they’re waiting for days, sometimes.

-“It’s desperate, there’s no two ways about it we are fire-fighting, we’re running at risk and we’re not alone,” amongst other services around the country.
+“It’s desperate, there’s no two ways about it.
+We are fire-fighting, and we’re not alone.”

-Central and North West London West London Hospital was forced to close three of its wards this month following a Covid outbreak, taking 17 adult mental health beds out of circulation.
-Sources speaking with The Independent fear these outbreaks will become increasingly common amid the spread of Omicron in the capital.
+Central and North West London Hospital was forced to close three of its wards this month following a Covid outbreak, taking 17 adult mental health beds out of circulation.
+Sources speaking to The Independent fear these outbreaks will become increasingly common amid the spread of Omicron in the capital.

-Paul Farmer, chief executive for mental health charity Mind, said he was “deeply concerned” over the scale of unmet need in mental health service and called for the government to commit new funding to services, which have all been stretched following the pandemic.
+Paul Farmer, chief executive for mental health charity Mind, said he was “deeply concerned” over the scale of unmet need in mental health services and called for the government to commit new funding to services, which have all been stretched following the pandemic.

-One A&E consultant from the North West, Marc Buchanan, said the situation was similarly dire across the country.
+One A&E consultant from the northwest, Marc Buchanan, said the situation was similarly dire across the country.

 He said: “I would say that there is a there is a crisis in mental health crisis care.
 After initial mental health assessments, if further support or assessment is required, there are huge waits.
 This includes waiting for home treatment, the crisis team or for a formal Mental Health Act assessment.